SwanHubX/SwanLab-Docs/en/plugin/notification-wxwork.md

 ![](./notification-wxwork/logo.jpg)

-If you wish to receive immediate [WXWork](https://work.weixin.qq.com/) notifications upon training completion or errors, the Lark Notification plugin is highly recommended.
+If you wish to receive immediate [WXWork]((https://work.weixin.qq.com/)) notifications upon training completion or errors, the WXWork Notification plugin is highly recommended.

 :::warning Improve the Plugin
 SwanLab plugins are open-source.
 You can view the [Github source code](https://github.com/swanhubx/swanlab/blob/main/swanlab/plugin/notification.py).
 Suggestions and PRs are welcome!